GLAD

 )

-αi(,+)\alpha_i \in (-\infty, +\infty) be a worker's ability parameter, βj(0,+)\beta_j \in (0, +\infty) be an inverse task's difficulty, zjz_j be a latent variable representing the true task's label, and yjiy^i_j be a worker's response that we observe.
-The relationships between this variables and parameters according to GLAD are represented by the following latent label model:
+Let's consider a case of KK class classification.
+Let pp be a vector of prior class probabilities, αi(,+)\alpha_i \in (-\infty, +\infty) be a worker ability parameter, βj(0,+)\beta_j \in (0, +\infty) be an inverse task difficulty, zjz_j be a latent variable representing the true task label, and yjiy^i_j be a worker response that we observe.
+The relationships between these variables and parameters according to GLAD are represented by the following latent label model:

 GLAD latent label model